 Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-U.K. heavyweights OHHMS recently visited Small Pond Studios in Brighton where they recorded a live, in-studio performance.
-The band chose the song “The Hanged Man” from their current debut album ‘The Fool‘, out now from Holy Roar Records.
+United Kingdom heavyweights OHHMS recently visited Small Pond Studios in Brighton where they recorded a live, in-studio performance.
+The post-metal band chose the song “The Hanged Man” from their current debut album ‘The Fool‘, out now from Holy Roar Records.

 Vocalist Paul Weller commented on the choice and experience itself, saying: